Use vulnerability scanning in offline and air-gapped environments

 Where CONTAINER-REGISTRY is the URL for your registry.
 For example, harbor.example.com

-3. Copy the Java index database from GHCR to your private registry:
+3. Copy the Java index database from GHCR to your private registry by running:

 oras cp ghcr.io/aquasecurity/trivy-java-db:1 harbor.CONTAINER-REGISTRY/aquasecurity/trivy-java-db:1